-This humility set the stage for neoliberals argue that the best possible outcomes for the individual as well as the society as a whole must place as much power as possible with the individual.
+This humility set the stage for neoliberals to argue that the best possible outcomes for the individual – and the society as a whole – manifest when power is centered within the individual.
 Any over-arching structures that limit the ability of the individual make the system both coercive and inefficient.

 There are three overarching ideas of neoliberalism that fundamentally shaped the way design is practiced today.
 The first is a new understanding of where information comes from: neoliberals believe that information is distributed in the world, and only agents in context are suited to efficiently consume it.
 The second is a notion of order: because information is distributed in the world, order comes not from a centralized design, but emerges as the conglomerate of agents acting in local situations with limited but contextual knowledge coordinating with other agents in close proximity.
 Third is a position on control systems that regulate the roles of these agents in relation to centralized authority: because order tends to “emerge,” order cannot be designed by a central planner.
 Control systems should, therefore, simply consist of minimal regulatory principles that can be exercised in a consisted, predictable way across the system.
 With a deeper understanding of these three principles, we can see how they have influenced design practices of the modern era.